jfwells/wp-united/README_FIRST.txt

 UNINSTALLING  (Noooo)
 -----------------------------

+Uninstalling is easy:

+1. open wp-united/options.php, find the WPU_UNINSTALL option, and set it to TRUE
-We can't understand why you'd want to do this... but just in case, here goes: Uninstalling is easy.
-Just click the uninstall link in the Admin Control Panel.
+2. Click the uninstall link under the WP-United tab in the Admin Control Panel.

 CONTINGENCIES